Key Control Policy

 - Maintains all key control files and records.

-- In coordination with department heads and the University Locksmith, develops key schedules that provide access to university facilities, yet maintains a high level of building security.
+- In coordination with department heads and the university's locksmith, develops key schedules that provide access to university facilities, yet maintains a high level of building security.

 - Securely stores all unassigned or unused university keys.